AndrewEvl/TestWorkRobots-Work/README.md

 Specification

 The start page of my application is the home page <http://localhost:8080/home>.
-When I go to this page, the application will start working.
+When you go to this page, the application will start work.
 In order to suspend the application and see its current status, click on this link stop application <http://localhost:8080/home/stop>.
-There are also pages <http://localhost:8080/add-robots> for manually creating a robot and manually creating works for its execution.
+There is also page <http://localhost:8080/add-robots> for manually creation of robot and manually creation of works for its execution.
-Also, you can manually create a work for robots <http://localhost:8080/add-work>.
+Also, you can manually create work for robots <http://localhost:8080/add-work>.
-At startup, the application automatically creates work for robots, as well as sending robots to work and if the robots are missing, the application creates new ones for its execution.
+At startup, the application automatically creates work for robots, as well as sending robots to work.
+If the robots are missed, the application will creates new ones for its execution.
-All information is displayed on the start page in real time.
+All information is displayed dynamically at the start page.
 <hr>

 ***Have a nice day!***